Tiny homes: Are they worth it?

 How much is a tiny house?

 The average cost of a tiny home can vary widely based on factors such as size, location and customization.
-Generally, a basic tiny house might cost between $20,000 to $50,000, while more elaborate or custom-built options can exceed $100,000.
+A basic tiny house might cost between $20,000 and $60,000, while more elaborate or custom-built options can exceed $180,000.
 Prices fluctuate based on individual choices and market conditions, making research crucial for those considering the affordability of a tiny home.
+Surprisingly, it’s usually more affordable to build a tiny home than buy something prebuilt.

 This table can help you estimate the cost to build a house for both tiny homes and traditional homes.